skcsteven/cyberLabs/ctfs/README.md

-This directory contains all my notes/walkthroughs for the CTFs I have completed.
+This directory contains notes/walkthroughs for CTFs I have completed.